adamlabrash/Canadian-Constituencies/README.md

 Canadian Postal Code & Political Constituencies Dataset
 ========================================================

 This project is an open source dataset and data extraction pipeline mapping every postal code in Canada to its political constituency information and member of parliament.
+This dataset is proudly used by [Democracy Bot](https://www.democracybot.ca/), a non-profit that allows Canadians to quickly send letters to their member of parliament through text messages.

 ***The database will be updated for the 2021 Canadian election when Elections Canada updates their website.***

 This project was created to increase accessibility and transparency regarding political data in Canada, and in response to general demand (https://open.canada.ca/en/suggested-datasets/postal-codes-and-federal-ridings for example).
 Outside of politics the database is also useful as it holds all the general Canadian postal code information in one place.

-Additionally, this dataset is proudly used by DemocracyBot (democracybot.ca), a volunteer project that allows Canadians to quickly send letters to their member of parliament through text messages.

 -----